-Hn Prints n hexadecimal digits, truncating if necessary.
-Leading zeros are printed.

-In Prints n integer digits.
-Leading zeros are converted to blanks before being printed.
+- Hn Prints n hexadecimal digits, truncating if necessary.
+Leading zeros are printed. - In Prints n integer digits.
+Leading zeros are converted to blanks before being printed. - Sn Prints n characters of a string. - Xn Prints n spaces - Fm.n Prints m digits before the decimal point and n digits following it.

-Qn Prints n integer digits.
-Leading zeroes are printed (negative numbers should not be used).

-Sn Prints n characters of a string.

-Xn Prints n spaces

-Fm.n Prints m digits before the decimal point and n digits following it.
 Leading zeros are converted to spaces, and trailing zeros are left as zeros.
-No more than 6 positions after the decimal point are allowed.
+No more than 6 positions after the decimal point are allowed. - Z Suppresses the carriage return at the end of the line.
+This is only legal at the end of the format string.